updated July 2020

 I know we always used to joke about killing some extra brain cells after a night of hard drinking, but that’s actually what we’ve been doing.

-All those neural connections that alcohol has severed can be rebuilt with consistent exercise.
+Most of those neural connections that alcohol severed can be rebuilt with consistent exercise.
 The gray and white matter you’ve been shrinking with the nightly rounds of beers at the pub will start to increase.

 According to Harvard Medical School, exercise has the ability to, “reduce insulin resistance, reduce inflammation, and stimulate the release of growth factors—chemicals in the brain that affect the health of brain cells, the growth of new blood vessels in the brain, and even the abundance and survival of new brain cells.”